I am fascinated with the way memory influences

 and thus inhabits multiple worlds at once.

-This time traveler, this storyteller, unites the treads of time--
+This time traveler, this storyteller, unites the threads of time--

 leading us home, bringing us back into ourselves.